kritikarai12/PrepTrack/README.md

-# 🎯 PrepTrack — Campus Placement Preparation Tracker
+# 🎯 PrepTrack — Placement Preparation Tracker

 A full stack web application for college students to track and manage their campus placement preparation in one place.
 Built with React, Node.js, Express, MongoDB and JWT authentication.